The Importance of School Attendance

-If your child is ill and not able to attend school it is your responsibility as a parent/carer to contact the school with a reason for you child´s absence.
+If your child is ill and not able to attend school, it is the responsibility of the parent/carer to contact the school with a reason for you child´s absence.
 Should you have any concerns about your child´s attendance and wish to speak to someone, you can contact the school administration team and your class teacher, who will be able to provide support.

 Short term absence